-As we think about the “why” behind going to Haiti, many of these answers are found right in scripture.
-So, why go to Haiti?
+As we think about the “why” behind taking a mission trip to Haiti, many of these answers are found right in scripture.
+So, why go to Haiti on a mission trip?
 In going to Haiti we can be the hands and feet of Christ and take another step toward following God’s desire for us to:

 1) Love God and love others

 - Matthew 22:36-39 “Teacher, which is the great commandment in the Law?”
 37 And he (Jesus) said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 38 This is the great and first commandment.
 39 And a second is like it: You shall love your neighbor as yourself.”

 - Jesus wants us to love God with all our being.
 And as we follow Him and He fills us with joy through the Holy Spirit, He also wants us to share that love with others – those at home and those in Haiti.

 - Matthew 28:18-20 “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”